Updated on October 8th, 2021

 It was too late in the year to replace the queen so I thought I’d wait until the next spring.
 The colony, much to my surprise, did not survive the winter so I didn’t have to deal with it.

 The larger the colony, the more bees are available to defend the hive.
+The increase in the colony’s size makes them seem a lot more aggressive.

 When you get a bee package in early spring, it probably has about 10,000 bees.
 In mid-summer, right about the time nectar dearth may occur making the bees more defensive, the colony could have 50,000 bees.